samuelcolvin/edge-mock/README.md

   [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) which returns `200`
   for requests to `https://example.com/` and `404` for all other requests
-* `makeEdgeEnv` - which installs all the above types (except `EdgeKVNamespace`) into `global` so they can be used in worker scripts; types are installed into globals by the name of the type they shadow, e.g. `EdgeRequest` is assigned to `global` as `Request`
+* `makeEdgeEnv` - which installs all the above types (except `EdgeKVNamespace`) into `global` so they can be used in worker scripts; types are installed into global by the name of the type they shadow, e.g. `EdgeRequest` is assigned to `global` as `Request`

 A few **Notes**: